 Strategy #1: Business Give and Hold

 Are you looking for ways to increase giving, even if you’re not ready to sell your company?
-At the National Christian Foundation, we can help you give a portion of your ownership interests in a closely-held business to charity, even while you maintain majority voting rights.
+We can help you give a portion of your ownership interests in a closely held business to charity, even while you maintain majority voting rights.

 Strategy #2: Business Give and Sell

 If you’re thinking about selling your business, be sure to call one of our National Christian Foundation offices first.
-Clyde Lear, former owner of Learfield Communications in Jefferson City, Missouri, was so thankful he did.
+Clyde Lear, former owner of Learfield Communications in Jefferson City, Missouri, almost didn’t, but he’s so glad he did!